 Happiness and Confidence Is Beauty

-In all honesty, I think the most beautiful thing on any person is their joy for life.
+In all honesty, I think the most beautiful thing about anyone is their joy for life.
 The happier you are, the less you will think about what the world around you think.
-Few can attain the beauty that you find on billboards, as shown above, but happiness is a possibility.
+As shown above, few can attain the beauty you find on billboards, but happiness is a possibility.
 In all honesty, I'm one of the happiest people I know.
 I enjoy life, I enjoy my family, and I enjoy my friends.
 It helps I married the funniest man alive.

 But I have a secret; I'm not naturally happy.
-When I was younger, my mom claims I would wake up with a smile on my face.
+When I was younger, my mom claimed I would wake up with a smile on my face.
 It wasn't too far beyond puberty when that changed.
 I found myself stressed out a lot.
-If you would have asked me if I was happy back then, I'm not sure what answer I would have given you, but in truth, I wasn't.
+If you would have asked me if I was happy back then, I'm not sure what answer I would have given you, but I wasn't.
 I wasn't depressed by any means.
-Very few times in my life, would I say I experienced real depression, but I wasn't happy.
-I was always stressed out.
+Very few times would I say I experienced real depression, but I wasn't happy.
+I was constantly stressed out.
 I always had to have this done, do this.
 By nature, I'm still like that to a degree, but I remind myself, "It's no big deal."
-But even more significant than that, I ended up going to the doctor and telling him I was always anxious.
+But even more significant than that, I went to the doctor and told him I was always anxious.

-Medicinal Help: He did put me on an anti-depressant, and I discovered Celexa was the right one for me.
+Medicinal Help: He put me on an anti-depressant, and I discovered Celexa was the right one.
 I'm not saying it's my happy pill.
 But it helps me think more clearly.
 I can focus and not worry so much.
 I'm not always thinking about what people think of me.
 I am clear in mind.

 But that got me only halfway to true happiness.
 The rest is just a mindset.
 I have to remind myself A LOT that things aren't that big of a deal.
 They aren't.
 Most items, anyway.
 I stained our carpet, and we are trying to sell our place, upsetting yes.
 Big deal, not in the grand scheme of things.
-And when I do think things are a big deal, I talk to my husband, who teases me and makes me laugh, and my mom who will listen and sometimes make fun of me as well.
+And when I do think things are a big deal, I talk to my husband, who teases me and makes me laugh, and my mom, who will listen and sometimes make fun of me.